 • October 24th 1963: French Premiere of "Cleopatra" with guests coming to the Rex by the Paris metro, stopping at the station "Bonne Nouvelle”.
 This is indeed ‘Good News’ because this is where the Rex is situated and Elisabeth Taylor is attending the premiere

-• February 1968: The Winter Olympic Games at Grenoble is showing live on screen (10m x 7.5m) thanks to the Eidophor video projector (black and white).
+• February 1968: The Winter Olympic Games at Grenoble are presented live on screen (10m x 7.5m) thanks to the Eidophor video projector (black and white).
 I remember a very sharp picture despite only 625 resolution lines

 • December 1968: Phenomenal success of the Walt Disney cartoon "The Jungle Book".
 The movie is shown from December 11th 1968 to February 27th 1969 with 20,000 entries a day at times!
 This is also the year the Rex shows the “La Féérie des Eaux" (The Musical Fountain) before the movie.
 This tradition continues every Christmas Season to this day.
 In 2016, it was shown before Walt Disney cartoon "Moana"

 • July 21st 1969: An Eidophor live presentation of Neil Armstrong walking on the moon